Geoenvironmental Consultants Ltd

 Free product recovery

-Stabilisation reduces the risks posed by contaminants in soil by either introducing a chemical agent that converts them to a less harmful form or reduces their leachability, or by mixing with an additive such as cement which locks the contamination within a solidified mass and renders it immobile.
+Stabilisation reduces the risks posed by contaminants in soil by either introducing a chemical agent that converts them to a less harmful form or reduces their leachability, or by mixing with an additive such as cement, which locks the contamination within a solidified mass and renders it immobile.

-Pump and treat involves the removal of groundwater from extraction wells (or sometimes from an excavation) and passing it through a treatment plant (which may include carbon filters, oil separators, air strippers etc) located at the surface, before being either discharged to a surface watercourse / sewer, or alternatively returned to ground.
+Pump and treat involves the removal of groundwater from extraction wells (or sometimes from an excavation) and passing it through a treatment plant (which may include carbon filters, oil separators, air strippers etc) located at the surface, before being either discharged to a surface watercourse/sewer, or returned to ground.
 A similar mechanism can be used to recover Light Non-Aqueous Phase Liquids (LNAPLs), essentially free-phase hydrocarbons that float on the groundwater and present an ongoing source of contamination if not removed.
 Free-phase hydrocarbons removed in this way are taken off-site for recovery or disposal.

-From the placement of a simple cover of clean soil to manage low levels of contamination, to the long term remediation of a heavily contaminated industrial site, we have the expertise to design remediation works that are appropriate to the type and scale of the problem.
+From the placement of a simple cover of clean soil to manage low levels of contamination, to the long-term remediation of a heavily contaminated industrial site, we have the expertise to design remediation works that are appropriate to the type and scale of the problem.
 We ensure all remedial works are completed to the required standard, provide independent verification and agree regulatory sign-off through close consultation with Local Authorities, the Environment Agency and warranty providers such as the NHBC.